wp-plugins/cdnify-manager/readme.txt

 == Description ==

 CDNify Manager is the perfect solution for any WordPress website which needs the use of a CDN.
-This plugin works with the API of cdnify.com.
+This plugin works with the API of cdnify.com

+Sign up to CDNify at [cdnify.com](https://cdnify.com/pricing "Signup instantly to CDNify") and use the code AWESOMECDNIFYMANAGER to get 15% off any monthly plan for 3 months.

 * View your resources
 * Create new resources